sahilf/Github-Portfolio/README.md

 ## Projects

+### SpyderStack ( Apr 2025 - Present )
+- Built a distributed web crawler using goroutines and Redis pub/sub to enable scalable, concurrent scraping of job listings.
+- Achieved 100K+ job entries crawled daily from over 200+ company career pages in under 15 minutes using an 8-core setup.
+- Optimized data ingestion pipeline with batch based lazy MongoDB writes and a lightweight scraping framework, improving throughput and reducing system load.

 ### United States Space Force (USSF) GRC Control (Aug 2024 - Dec 2024)
 - Developed a Ruby on Rails-based SaaS application for the USSF, enabling cybersecurity teams to efficiently scan and assess Docker images for vulnerabilities, ensuring compliance with NIST SP800-53 controls.
 - Implemented advanced access control and versioning features, allowing USSF to track and manage Docker image vulnerabilities over time, ensuring continuous GRC compliance and security across environments.